umccr/CNV_SV-visualisation/SVbezierPlot.md

 ### Prepare x-axis coordinates info for ggplot

-This part of the script converts the genomic positions from hg38 (other genome build can be selected using the command line script) to coordinates that can be plotted on the ggplot x-axis.
+This part of the script converts the genomic positions (*GRCh38*) to coordinates that can be plotted on the ggplot x-axis.

 Start with calculating the whole genome length.
 Here we consider chromosomes 1-22, X and Y